 It’s so exciting getting mail, isn’t it?
-Opening your mailbox and pulling out a nice fat stack, giddily taking it inside and sitting down to carefully open each one, only to find bills, bills, junk mail, bills – wait! a letter! oh, it’s for for the previous occupant- more bills…
+Opening your mailbox and pulling out a nice fat stack, giddily taking it inside and sitting down to carefully open each one, only to find bills, bills, junk mail, bills — wait!
+A letter!
+Oh, it’s for the previous occupant.
+More bills …

 This scenario used to happen to me pretty much every single mail day.
 But recently I have found a simple way to combat this epic cycle of mailbox disappointment.

-Most bill providers offer an easy-to-access online account option where you can choose to paperless billing – and increasingly, you may even be able to save some money each month by doing so!
-Many companies now charge for the privilege of wasting all that paper, and savvy customers can access a savings of anywhere from $2-$4 a month for choosing an e-bill rather than traditional paper bill.
+Most bill providers offer an easy-to-access online account option where you can choose paperless billing — and increasingly, you may even be able to save some money each month by doing so!
+Many companies now charge for the privilege of wasting all that paper, and savvy customers can access savings of anywhere from $2 to $4 a month for choosing an e-bill rather than a traditional paper bill.

-Accessing your bills online by creating a user account also allows you to free up some space in the filing cabinet, easily view account history, previous bills, and even make administrative changes too – no more waiting on hold for forty-five minutes just to change your address!
+Accessing your bills online by creating a user account also allows you to free up some space in the filing cabinet, easily view account history and previous bills, and even make administrative changes — no more waiting on hold for 45 minutes just to change your address!
 It’s truly a win-win.